dotnet/source-build/README.md

     ./prep.sh
     ```

-    This downloads a .NET SDK and a number of .NET packages and other prebuilts needed to build .NET from source.
+    This downloads a .NET SDK and a number of .NET packages needed to build .NET from source.

     > On Linux distros other than Fedora 33, an additional bootstrapping step is required.
 After running `prep.sh` above, run the following:
     >